 The University has the legal duty to accommodate Members with disabilities, including chronic illness and conditions that fluctuate in severity, as required by the British Columbia Human Rights Code and by law.
-This means that the University must provide reasonable accommodation to Members who provide medical evidence, to the point of undue hardship, if such an accommodation will enable the Member to perform their work.
+This means that the University must provide reasonable accommodation to Members who provide medical evidence, if such an accommodation will enable the Member to perform their work.

 A Member who requires an accommodation in order to perform their duties may be granted partial or full leave with pay until the accommodation is in place, and the University will not unreasonably deny such a leave.